Enterprise Content Management as a Service

 - ICT Common Capabilities

 DIA as Lead Agency has entered into a Common Capability ICT Agreement for the purchase of ECMaaS services with 3 service providers: Intergen, OpenText and Team Asparona.

-The initial 4-year contract began in October 2013, with 1 option to renew for 3 years.
+The initial 4-year contract began in October 2013, and has been extended to October 2021.

 Intergen uses Cohesion, a product designed for New Zealand government agencies and based on Microsoft technologies such as Microsoft SharePoint.